-- The local department of social services;

-- the Office of Mental Health:

-- · the Office of Mental Retardation and Developmental Disabilities; or
+- The local department of social services or their designated agent (county codes 01-57 and 99); - the Office of Mental Health (county code 97); or - the Office of Mental Retardation and Developmental Disabilities (county code 98).

-- their designated agents.

 Transportation Attendant

 A transportation attendant is any individual authorized by the prior authorization official to assist the Medicaid beneficiary in receiving safe transportation.